Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 • Place, time and date of border crossing

-• Biometric data: facial biometrics (photo of the face) and, except for minors under 12 years, digital biometrics (fingerprint of the right hand, or otherwise of the left hand).
+• Data biometric : facial biometrics (photo of the face) and, except for minors under 12 years of age, digital biometrics (fingerprint of the right hand, or otherwise of the left hand).

 If you have crossed an external border of the Schengen area since the entry into service of EES on 12 October 2025, your existing EES file shall be updated each time you cross an external border, recording the place, date and time of the crossing.